 Here we tested a double-VPN server with ProtonVPN using the Switzerland > Canada configuration: 27 Mbps.

-Once again, not a great speed test result from ProtonVPN, even considering the double encryption and higher latency.
+Again ProtonVPN delivers slow speeds with the double-VPN “Secure Core” servers. not a great speed test result from ProtonVPN, even considering the double encryption and higher latency.

 Here was a double-VPN server from NordVPN with the US > Canada configuration: 214 Mbps.